ImaMapleTree/Lotus/README.md

 `Idea By: Town of Us Reactivated`<br>

 #### Role Description
-Use the Kill button to investigate if the player is good or bad.
-In general, red is bad & green is good.
-Be wary of how 'bad' the player with the red name is.
-The Sheriff or Veteran can end up with a red name in some lobbies!<br>
+Use the Pet button to investigate if the player is good or bad.
+In general, red is bad & green is good.<br>

 __*Red = Bad*__ <br>
  - __Impostors__ (always)<br>